njhmagyar/njhmagyar.github.io/_posts/2024-10-16-twirlmate-style-guide.md

 something that grows over time.
 "Chunking" work like this will be a useful strategy to remember when faced with large tasks in the future.

-2) Move slower right now to acclerate later
+### Move slower right now to acclerate later

 As I was building out the guide, I noticed how long it was taking me to thoroughly define each components' states (e.g., default, hover, focused, error, disabled, etc).
 Part of me worried about the time I was losing that I could have been spending on other tasks that have greater outward-facing value, such as building a new feature.
-But I ultimately felt that the up front investment would yield great returns in the future, as I'd be able to design new features more quickly and easily.
-And if anyone else ever comes along to work on the project with me, they'll already have everything they need to get up and running.
+But I ultimately felt that the up-front investment would yield greater returns in the future, as I'd be able to design new features more quickly and easily.
+And if anyone else ever comes along to work on the project with me as a designer, they'll already have everything they need to get up and running.
 {:.mb-5}